-- 2. Public notification must not be made if a predatory offender is placed or resides in one of the DOC licensed residential facilities (halfway houses) operated by RS-Eden, Alpha House, 180 Degrees, Damascus Way, or Bethel Work Release.
-Do NOT disclose any information until the law enforcement agency is notified the predatory offender will move to a residential location. - a.
+- b.
+Public notification must not be made if an offender is placed or resides in one of the DOC licensed residential facilities (halfway houses) operated by RS-Eden, Alpha House, 180 Degrees, Damascus Way, or Bethel Work Release.
+Do NOT disclose any information until the law enforcement agency is notified the offender will move to a residential location. - i.
 Level 1 Information maintained by law enforcement and may be subject to limited disclosure.
-See attachment 1: Confidential Fact Sheet For Law Enforcement Agency Use Only. - i.
-Mandatory disclosure - 1.
-Victims who have requested disclosure - ii.
-Discretionary disclosure - 1.
-Other witnesses or victims - 2.
-Other law enforcement agencies - b.
+See attachment 1: Confidential Fact Sheet For Law Enforcement Agency Use Only. - 1.
+Mandatory disclosure - a.
+Victims who have requested disclosure - 2.
+Discretionary disclosure - a.
+Other witnesses or victims - b.
+Other law enforcement agencies. - ii.
 Level 2 Information subject to limited disclosure for the purpose of securing institutions and protecting individuals in their care while they are on or near the premises of the institution.
-See attachment 2: Law Enforcement Agency Fact Sheet Notification of Release in Minnesota Risk Level 2. - In addition to Level 1 disclosures, the law enforcement agency may disclose information to: - Staff members of public and private educational institutions, day care establishments and establishments that primarily serve individuals likely to be victimized by the predatory offender. - Individuals likely to be victimized by the predatory offender. - Discretionary notification must be based on the offender's pattern of offending or victim preference as documented by DOC or DHS. - c.
-Level 3 Information subject to disclosure, not only to safeguard facilities and protect the individuals they serve, but also to protect the community as a whole is provided on the Law Enforcement Agency Fact Sheet Notification of Release in Minnesota. - In addition to Level 2 disclosures, law enforcement shall disclose information to other members of the community whom the predatory offender is likely to encounter, unless public safety would be compromised by the disclosure, or a more limited disclosure is necessary to protect the identity of the victim. - A good faith effort must be made to complete the disclosure within 14 days of receiving documents from DOC.
+See attachment 2: Law Enforcement Agency Fact Sheet Notification of Release in Minnesota Risk Level 2. - 1.
+In addition to Level 1 disclosures, the law enforcement agency may disclose information to: - a.
+Staff members of public and private educational institutions, day care establishments and establishments that primarily serve individuals likely to be victimized by the offender. - b.
+Individuals likely to be victimized by the offender. - c.
+Discretionary notification must be based on the offender's pattern of offending or victim preference as documented by DOC or DHS. - iii.
+Level 3 Information subject to disclosure, not only to safeguard facilities and protect the individuals they serve, but also to protect the community as a whole.
+See attachment 3: Law Enforcement Agency Fact Sheet Notification of Release in Minnesota.

-• The process of notification is determined by the agency.
-The current standard for a Level 3 predatory offender is to invite the community to a public meeting which, at the Chief's (or their designee's) discretion, may be held in person or via online platforms (such as WebEx, Zoom) and disclose the necessary information.
+- 1. In addition to Level 2 disclosures, law enforcement shall disclose information to other members of the community whom the offender is likely to encounter, unless public safety would be compromised by the disclosure or a more limited disclosure is necessary to protect the identity of the victim. - a.
+A good faith effort must be made to complete the disclosure within 14 days of receiving documents from DOC. - b.
+The process of notification is determined by the agency.
+The current standard for a Level 3 offender is to invite the community to a public meeting and disclose the necessary information.
 Assistance is available from DOC RA/CN Unit.

-d.
-Health Care Facility Notification
+B. Health Care Facility Notification

-i.
-Upon notice that a registered predatory offender without a supervising agent has been admitted to a health care facility in its jurisdiction, law enforcement shall provide a fact sheet to the facility administrator with the following information: name and physical description of the predatory offender; the offender's conviction history, including the dates of conviction; the risk level assigned to the predatory offender, if any; and the profile of likely victims.
-See Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender Not for Distribution to Facility Notification Information on a Registered Offender for Distribution to Facility Residents.
+a.
+Upon notice that a registered predatory offender without a supervising agent has been admitted to a health care facility in its jurisdiction, law enforcement shall provide a fact sheet to the facility administrator with the following information: name and physical description of the offender; the offender's conviction history, including the dates of conviction; the risk level assigned to the offender, if any; and the profile of likely victims.
+See attachment 4: Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender Not For Distribution to Facility Residents & attachment 5: Law Enforcement Agency Fact Sheet - Health Care Facility Notification Information on a Registered Offender For Distribution to Facility Residents.

-3. Specialized Notifications
+E. Specialized Notifications